 The aim of the National Adoption Service is to improve services.
 Our reports show the progress we are making

-Our current priority is to improve adoption support services and we are implementing our ‘Framework for Adoption Support’.
+Our current priority is to improve adoption support services as we continue to implement the ‘Framework for Adoption Support’ alongside other initiatives such as Welsh Early Permanence.

 The National Adoption Service as a whole is overseen by a Governance Board and an Advisory Group.
 At the local level Regional Management Committees oversee the regional services.
 The service reports to Welsh Ministers twice a year.